nanocortex/metube-firefox-addon/README.md

 ## Usage

-Before using you should configure MeTube instanace url in addon preferences.
+Before use you should configure MeTube instance url in addon preferences.